arangodb/docs/site/content/http/documents/document-working-with-documents.md

           type: boolean
         required: false
         description: |+
-          If set to *true*, an empty object will be returned as response.
-No meta-data will be returned for the updated document.
-This option can be used to save some network traffic.
+          If set to `true`, an empty object is returned as response if the document operation succeeds.
+No meta-data is returned for the updated document.
+If the operation raises an error, an error object is returned.
+          You can use this option to save network traffic.
         in: query
       - name: If-Match
         schema: